 Best Seated Scooter

 If this is your toddler’s first scooter, they may feel more confident sitting and scooting in the beginning.
 The good thing about this one is that it has a foldable seat.
-This is padded for comfort and once they feel confident, it simply folds up.
+The seat is padded for comfort, and once your child feels confident, you can fold it out of the way so they can stand and ride.

-You can adjust the height of the seat from 13 inches to 13.8 inches.
+You can adjust the seat’s height from 13 inches to 13.8 inches.
 Furthermore, the fully adjustable handlebar means you can use this scooter for a few years.
-It has the lean-to-turn function, too.
+It also has the lean-to-turn function.

 Let’s not forget the cool light-up wheels.
 They’re multi-colored and flash while your little one is riding.
 This is fun to watch and makes evening outdoor play even better.

-The break in the back is wide and hard to miss.
-With a sturdy frame and comfy rubber handles, your tot is gonna be riding fine in no time.
+The back brake is wide and hard to miss.
+And the sturdy frame and comfy rubber handles will have your tot riding fine in no time.

 Pros